neurodevs/node-autocloner/README.md

 # node-autocloner
-Clone a list of git repos
+Automatically clone a list of git repos